yxnely/choral-vue/README.md

 # Choral
-> This project was built with
+> This project was built with vue-cli

 The project "Choral", but remade with Vue.js

 ## Idea